BenferhatAymen/EmailAttachmentDownloader/README.md

 ## Setup

-1. Install the required modules by running `pip install imaplib email` in your terminal.
+1. Install the required modules .
 2. Open the script in a text editor and set the `MAIL_ADDRESS`, `MAIL_PASSWORD`, and `imap_server` variables to the appropriate values for your email account.
 3. Set the `mailList` variable to a dictionary where the keys are folder names and the values are lists of email addresses.
 Emails from addresses in these lists will have their attachments downloaded to the corresponding folder.